Skip to main content

 Daintree counts unclean exits in a sliding 30-minute window.
 The state lives in crash-loop-state.json under user data.
 Three unclean exits inside that window flip the next launch into safe mode.
 Five in the same window go a step further: auto-relaunch is disabled entirely, so the app won't try to come back on its own after a crash.
 You launch it yourself.

 The window genuinely slides.
 Old launches expire lazily on each new launch, so a single crash followed by 30 minutes of clean operation never builds toward safe mode.
-If crash-loop-state.json itself is unreadable, Daintree moves it aside as crash-loop-state.json.corrupted.{timestamp} (POSIX 0o600 perms, up to three siblings retained), resets the counter, and boots normally.
+If crash-loop-state.json itself is unreadable, Daintree moves it aside as crash-loop-state.json.corrupted.{timestamp} (owner-only permissions, up to three siblings retained), resets the counter, and boots normally.

 The Safe Mode Banner